Emmaus High School: Other sports

-Emmaus High School's girls swimming and diving team has proven one of the best in the state, winning Pennsylvania state championships in six years (2000, 2004, 2005, 2007, 2008, and 2009).
-Its boys swimming and diving team consistently has been one of the top teams in the state, dating back to the 1970s, winning Pennsylvania state championships in both 2006 and 2007 and the District 11 AAA championship in nine consecutive seasons from 2007 through 2015.
+Emmaus High School's girls swimming and diving team has proven to be one of the best in the state, winning Pennsylvania state championships in six years (2000, 2004, 2005, 2007, 2008, and 2009).
+Its boys swimming and diving team has consistently been one of the top teams in the state, dating back to the 1970s, winning Pennsylvania state championships in both 2006 and 2007 and the District 11 AAA championship in nine consecutive seasons between 2007 and 2015.

 Emmaus High School has won Pennsylvania state championships in girls soccer (1997), girls softball (2000), and girls cross country (2007, 2008, and 2009).
 In 2008, Emmaus High School's boys volleyball team won the EPC championship and advanced to the Pennsylvania state tournament.
 In 2012, Emmaus High School's wrestling team took first place in the United States Military Duels held in South Carolina.

 Activities

 Computer programming team

-In May 2017, the Emmaus High School computer programming team won the American Computer Science League Invitational All-Star contest, a global tournament of the best high school computer programming teams from around the world held in Thousand Oaks, California.
+In May 2017, Emmaus High School's computer programming team won the American Computer Science League Invitational All-Star contest, a global tournament of the best high school computer programming teams from around the world held in Thousand Oaks, California.

 Music and the arts

 In December 2007, Emmaus' men's a cappella group, known as Fermata Nowhere, landed a brief stint on NBC's Clash of the Choirs, performing "Jingle Bells".
-In April 2015, Emmaus High School's chorale group performed at St. Peter's Basilica in Vatican City, Italy.
+In April 2015, Emmaus High School's chorale group performed at St. Peter's Basilica in Vatican City, and has since performed at other locations in Europe.